fergiemcdowall/solrstrap/README.md

 * Is designed for "open" solr instances.
 * SEO basically non-existant
 * Will (probably) not work on truly ancient browsers (IE 7 and below)

+#Future releases
+* Support for facets...
+* Support for infinite scrolling...
+* Some form of arrow key functionality...